-It’s this competitive element that motivates Ambassadors and their supporters by generating giving momentum and proceeds rolling into signature event.
-Everyone loves a good contest and showcasing an Ambassador as the highlight of your gala can really take your event to the next level.
+It’s this competitive element that motivates ambassadors and their supporters by generating giving momentum and proceeds, rolling into a signature event.
+Showcasing an ambassador as the highlight of your gala can really take your event to the next level.

-One of the most important key to success are the Ambassadors themselves.
-Selecting the right Ambassadors can be the difference between a fundraising success and coming up short.
+One of the most important keys to success are the ambassadors themselves.
+Selecting the right ambassadors can be the difference between a fundraising success and coming up short.

 Ambassadors should be people of influence, who have strong networks and social clout in your community.
 They must be outgoing, engaged, and well connected.
 They can be people who already know your cause, but they don’t have to be.

-A well-oiled Ambassador fundraiser should have a minimum of three Ambassadors competing, but you can tap into more Ambassadors if you have a committed donor base.
-For those with large supporter pools, consider creating a group Ambassador campaign, where everyone fundraises in teams, to compete for team fundraising glory!
+A well-oiled ambassador fundraiser should have a minimum of three ambassadors competing, but you can tap into more if you have them.
+For those with large bases, create a group-based ambassador campaign, where teams fundraise, to compete for team glory!

 Good places to look for Ambassadors include:

-Start early to give your Ambassadors enough time to get up and running on your social fundraising platform.
+Start early to give ambassadors enough time to get up and running on your social fundraising platform.
 Here are tips to plan out your campaign so there are no questions down the road.

 It’s important to define your contest elements in advance so you can clearly communicate the details to your Ambassadors as well as to the public.